Scinawa/SEPtAGe/README.md

         -n NUMPY_FILE, --numpy NUMPY_FILE
                               path of the numpy (pickled) graph in form of an adjacency matrix
-        -j, --justone         return the first stablepartition found, otherwise will keep searching
+        -j, --justone         return the first stable partition found, otherwise will
+                              keep searching
         -v, --verbose         increase verbosity of operations
         -o OUTPUT_FILE, --output OUTPUT_FILE
                               the path of the output file
-      ```

 ## As a library